pburkholder/decksets/2018-04-cf-summit/text.md

 * Security by convention
 * With a dollop of compliance:

-^We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, We're 100% opensource.
-Now There are Commercial security tools in our boundary But nothing in our functional support.

-^ along with self-service managed marketplace offerings.

 ^Anyone from the US Gov can work in a free sandbox.
 But we're only for USGov use at this point; expanding to states and localities isn't in the picture at this point.

-^We enable tenant security by making the secure choice the default choice.
-By enabling self-service resources with sane defaults, product teams can focus on source code and functionality.
+^secure choice the default choice.
+Focus on source code and functionality.
 Example: S3 buckets...

 ^From a government perspective, our killer feature is security and compliance, first among this is FedRAMP authorization.